medialab/minet/docs/cli.md

 use the `minet fetch` command for that, and won't need to use cookies).

 Positional Arguments:
-  value_or_column_name        Single username or user url to process or name of
+  user_or_user_column         Single username or user url to process or name of
                               the CSV column containing usernames or user urls when using -i/--input.